YugHk007/Feb-Zometo-Landing-Page/README.md

-#this is my zometo landing page clone
+# this is my zometo landing page clone

+## done with first commit